-A $15M printing company retained us to better understand why their sales department was not delivering additional needed revenue.
+A $15M printing company retained us to better understand why their sales department was not delivering additional needed revenue by strategic sales plan.
 Of their revenue, 70% came from one single account handled directly by the owner.

 Thus, only $4.5M was created and managed by six salespeople.
-While the company was quite profitable, they were eager to find improvements.
+While the company was quite profitable, they were eager to find improvements of strategic sales plan.